-Teachers wishing to include assignments which are not on texts in this list (or are not texts at an equivalent level by an author listed here) are required to obtain Cambridge's advance approval at the start of their course, by writing to the Product Manager for the syllabus giving details of the text(s) proposed and the text(s) being prepared for Paper 3.
+Teachers wishing to include assignments which are not on texts in this list (or are not texts at an equivalent level by an author listed here) are required to obtain Cambridge International's advance approval at the start of their course, by writing to the Product Manager for the syllabus giving details of the text(s) proposed and the text(s) being prepared for Paper 3.
+Texts that have been set on Paper 3 in previous years are considered suitable for portfolio work if they are no longer included on the Paper 3 set text list on page 16.